 Eligible small businesses are those that:

 - had less than $1 million in gross revenue in 2019, and

-- had no more than 7 total full-time or part-time employees at any one time in 2019.
+- had no more than 20 total full-time or part-time employees at any one time in 2019.

 Sole proprietors are considered employees of their business.
 The number of employees includes the business owner plus all other employees.

 No, chains and franchises are not eligible.
-However, local nonprofit organizations that are affiliated with a national nonprofit organization are eligible.

 Your business must have a location within the Municipality of Anchorage, including but not limited to the Anchorage Bowl, Eagle River, Chugiak, Birchwood, Peter’s Creek, Eklutna, Girdwood, Indian, and Bird.
 Your location may be an office, store, restaurant, or other physical location.
-Home-based businesses are eligible.
+Home-based and mobile businesses are eligible.

 Yes, seasonal and mobile businesses are eligible if they can show that they are either based in or do substantial business within the Municipality of Anchorage.
 This includes food trucks and businesses that operate a stand at one or more markets.

 Yes.
 Any business legally restricted to patrons over age 18 or 21 is ineligible, including bars, liquor stores, marijuana dispensaries, smoke shops, and adult entertainment.
 Other ineligible businesses include payday lenders, pawn shops, unlicensed massage parlors, bingo halls, pull-tab businesses, and other businesses related to gambling, betting, or gaming.